caesuric/mountain-goap/README.md

 ## Quickstart

+### Using distributable

+Download the [release](https://github.com/caesuric/mountain-goap/releases), unzip, and include the DLL in your project.
+In Visual Studio, you can do this by right-clicking on "Dependencies" in the Solution Explorer, then clicking "Add COM Reference," clicking "Browse," and browsing to the DLL.

+### Using NuGet package

+If you are not using Unity, you can download and use MountainGoap as a NuGet package.

+Right click your package and click "Manage NuGet Packages," then search for "MountainGoap" and install the package.

+### Using as a Unity package

+TO DO

 ### Using the code directly

 Clone the repo and copy the code in the MountainGoap folder to your repo.
 All classes provided can be found in the MountainGoap namespace.

-### Using distributable

-TO DO

-### Using as a Unity package

-TO DO

 ## Concepts & API